Key points about ear drops

 • Put the correct number of drops in your ear.
 Gently massage the front of the ear.

-• Stay on your side for five minutes.
+• Stay on your side for a few minutes.

 • If both ears are being treated, turn over and repeat after 5 minutes.

-Applying ear drops in babies and some children can be tricky, because they wriggle.
+Applying ear drops in babies and some children can be tricky, because they find it difficult to keep still.
 You may need help from another adult.
-The following steps are a guide:

-• Reassure your child that this may feel a bit uncomfortable but it will not hurt.
+• Reassure your child that this may feel a bit uncomfortable but it won't hurt.

 • Wash your hands with soap and water.